Attention High-Power Flyers:

 Effective immediately, you must NOTIFY CLUB LEADERSHIP AT LEAST ONE WEEK IN ADVANCE OF THE LAUNCH if ANY of the following conditions apply to you:

 - You must bring your own NAR High Power Certification Application as well as your current NAR membership card (or your receipt for paying dues online).
-Copies of the L1/L2 certification form can be found on the NAR website.
+Copies of the L1/L2 certification application can be found on the NAR website.
 Bring both pages, the application and the checklist.
 We usually have copies at the field, but it always better if you have your own, filled out and ready to go.

 - You cannot attempt an L2 certification flight until you have passed the written exam.
 If you passed the exam with another section, you must bring the graded exam with you.